meilisearch/specifications/text/0096-auto-batching.md

 ### 3.2.4. `--debounce-duration-sec`

-`--debounce-duration-sec <SECS>` allow to wait at least `SECS` seconds before processing a scheduled batch.
+`--debounce-duration-sec <SECS>` allow to wait at least `SECS` seconds between the time the scheduler is notified of a new `task` to batch and processing the related batch.

+Snapshots and dumps are impacted by this debounce duration.
+It means that they will be processed at the end of the current debounce duration.

 Defaults to `0`secs (process immediately).